prom-io/service-node_net/readme.md

 the following:
 - It stores application-specific data in local database;
 - It registers itself in a private ethereum network;
- -It runs ethereum local ethereum node and connects itself to the blockchain;
+- It runs ethereum local ethereum node and connects itself to the blockchain;

 ### What service node will do in the future